- Beautiful interior

 The turbocharged inline-6 is rated at 340 hp and 330 pound-feet of torque that’s sent through an 8-speed automatic to rear or all four wheels.
 It hits 60 mph in 5.3 seconds and slices through traffic without a second thought.

 The V-8 is how you establish a pecking order in the neighborhood.
 Its twin-turbo 4.4-liter V-8 checks in at 456 hp and 479 lb-ft and propels the 2.5-ton SUV to 60 mph in a blur—just 4.6 seconds.
 It’s equipped with all-wheel drive as standard equipment in xDrive50i and M50i versions, the latter with a sport differential that is an answer to a question few people have asked.

-A plug-in hybrid X5 is coming to America, but BMW hasn’t yet said when.
+A plug-in hybrid X5 is coming to America, but not until next year.
 A turbodiesel X5 is unlikely to arrive in the U.S. again.